datazoompuc/datazoom.social/README.md

 5.  **raw_data**: A command to define if the user would like to download the raw or treated data.
 There are two options:

-    - `TRUE`: if you want the data as it is originally.
+    - `TRUE`: if you want the PNADC variables as they come.
-    - `FALSE`: if you want the treated version of the data.
+    - `FALSE`: if you want the treated version of the PNADC variables.

 ------------------------------------------------------------------------

 **Details:**

-The function performs by the following steps:
+The function performs the following steps:

-1. Loop over years and quarters using `PNADcIBGE::get_pnadc` the two vectors with the get_pnadc to download the data and save in the directory, in files named `pnadc_year_quarter.rds`.
+1. Loop over years and quarters using `PNADcIBGE::get_pnadc` to download the data and save in the `save_to` directory, in files named `pnadc_year_quarter.rds`.
+If the `raw_data` option is `FALSE`, some PNADC variables are treated at this stage.

 2. Split the data into panels, by reading each `.rds` file and filtering by the quarter variable `V1014`.
 Data from each panel `x` is saved to `pnad_panel_x.csv`.
-The use of `.csv` allows for data from each quarter to be appended on top of the previous, making the process much faster.
+The use of `.csv` allows for data from each quarter to be appended on top of the previous ones, making the process faster.

 3. Read each panel file and apply the identification algorithms defined in the `build_pnadc_panel`.